 When done, click Continue:

-Click Test action to make sure Creatomate can create a slideshow using your trigger images.
+Click Test step to make sure Creatomate can create a slideshow using your trigger images.
 You can watch the video at the URL.
 It takes a moment to render, so if you get a Not Found page, refresh the page.
 It's only while testing; after the Zap's published, the next action waits for the video to finish.

 The slideshow videos can be processed with any app that works for you.
 For instance, you can upload them to Google Drive or YouTube, share them on Facebook or Twitter, or send them by mail using Gmail or Email by Zapier.
 However, I'll show you how to upload them back to Airtable.